❮ Return to Our Work

 • 2001 – 2003 Associate General Counsel, Verizon

-• Pai drafted submitted comments to the FCC regarding proposed rulemaking and prepared testimony for congressional hearings.
+• Pai drafted and submitted comments to the FCC regarding proposed rulemaking and prepared testimony for congressional hearings.
 He also handled a variety of other litigation matters, such as submitting amicus briefs in cases related to Verizon’s interests and arguing dispositive motions.

 • 2011 – 2012, Partner, Jenner & Block: